chenlong1728717074/docker-mcp/README_EN.md

 - `args`: Additional command-line arguments
 - `env`: Environment variables to pass to the executable
   - `DOCKER_PATH`: Docker daemon socket path or TCP endpoint
+  - `DOCKER_CERT`: Path to TLS certificate directory (required when using TLS-enabled connections)

 ## Available Tools